MegaMech/DecompTools-vscode-extension/README.md

 ## Known Issues

-* The M2C module doesn't start working immediately without prior input and some messing about.
 * The Func Size Counter doesn't open files on click and shows empty folders.
+May even duplicate files.

 ## Contributing